 Innovation Conference 2021 – Small and medium-sized smart cities and communities

 On Thursday, September 23, Halmstad University’s annual innovation conference took place.
 The conference was arranged by the University’s profile area Smart Cities and Communities.
 Focus was on development, challenges and possibilities for small and medium-sized cities and communities.
 To dare and to do were important aspects which were highlighted but also the critical perspective.
-The keynote speaker Peter Wells, professor at Cardiff University, means that smart cities research and policy need a more critical voice.
+The keynote speaker Peter Wells, Professor at Cardiff University, feels that smart cities research and policy need a more critical voice.

 “To dare to develop, it is important to talk less and ‘play’ more”